7 Cheapest Places In The Caribbean

 At any time throughout the day, you can turn this way or that, and there it is again, the sea, now blue, then green.

-las terrenas beach
+A beach in las terrenas

 Las Terrenas is no typical Caribbean beach town.
 Scratch the surface and you find one of the most interesting expat communities anywhere in the world.